Operation Mutual Aid

 If you are interested in becoming a Peer Specialist please fill out this application and we will contact you to schedule an interview.

 Note: This program was created in direct response to the Covid-19 Pandemic.
-It is part of a multi-phase project that will include components of Operation Restore Point once social distancing and masking is no longer a barrier.
+It is part of a planned multi-phase project once social distancing and masking is no longer a barrier.